deephdc/deep-releases/source/releases/rosetta/cpr.rst

 .. contents:: Table of Contents

-**Orchent** is a command line application to manage deployments and their resources through the `PaaS Orchestrator <https://indigo-dc.gitbooks.io/indigo-paas-orchestrator/content/>`_ in a fast and easy way.

 The **Cloud Provider Ranker** is a standalone REST WEB Service which ranks cloud provider services using rules implemented with the Drools framework.
 The **INDIGO PaaS Orchestrator** interacts with this service in order to obtain the rank of two or more cloud services